haseebrehmat/react-assessment/README.md

 Open [http://localhost:3000](http://localhost:3000) to see your application running.

-## 🤖 Powered by Z.ai
+## 🛠️ Development Features

-This scaffold is optimized for use with [Z.ai](https://chat.z.ai) - your AI assistant for:
+This application provides:

-- **💻 Code Generation** - Generate components, pages, and features instantly
+- **💻 Modern Architecture** - Clean, scalable codebase with best practices
-- **🎨 UI Development** - Create beautiful interfaces with AI assistance
+- **🎨 Beautiful UI** - Complete component library with modern design
-- **🔧 Bug Fixing** - Identify and resolve issues with intelligent suggestions
+- **🔧 Developer Experience** - Hot reload, TypeScript, and comprehensive tooling
-- **📝 Documentation** - Auto-generate comprehensive documentation
+- **📝 Well Documented** - Clear code structure and documentation
-- **🚀 Optimization** - Performance improvements and best practices
+- **🚀 Performance Optimized** - Built for speed and efficiency

 Ready to build something amazing?
-Start chatting with Z.ai at [chat.z.ai](https://chat.z.ai) and experience the future of AI-powered development!
+This foundation provides everything you need to get started!

 ## 📁 Project Structure